lab-cosmo/pet-mad/README.md

 mpirun -np 1 lmp -in lammps.in  # For MPI version
 ```

 #### 2.2.
-KOKKOS GPU version
+KOKKOS-enabled GPU version

-Running LAMMPS with KOKKOS GPU support is similar to the CPU version, but you need to
+Running LAMMPS with KOKKOS and GPU support is similar to the CPU version, but you need to
 change the `lammps.in` slightly and run `lmp` binary with a few additional flags.

 The updated `lammps.in` file looks like this: